 Clean and Open Elections Task Force

-In light of this responsibility, the Clean and Open Elections Task Force was convened by Mayor Curtatone in August of 2018, with a mandate to “look at root causes and take a systems approach to ensure fair, equitable, and open elections that inspire greater participation both by voters and candidates.”
+The Clean and Open Elections Task Force was convened by Mayor Curtatone in August of 2018, with a mandate to “look at root causes and take a systems approach to ensure fair, equitable, and open elections that inspire greater participation both by voters and candidates.”
 The Task Force consists of six lay citizens as well as representatives from the Board of Alderman and the Elections Department, with staff support from the Mayor’s Office.

 We organized our work in support of that charge by identifying the most promising ways for the City to achieve the following goals: